LWM2M

 • server - connection established to regular server to exchange data.

-Cumulocity IoT supports different security modes for both connections so device can connect to boostrap server and regular server using different security modes.
+Cumulocity supports different security modes for both connections so device can connect to boostrap server and regular server using different security modes.

-Currently Cumulocity IoT supports 3 security modes:
+Currently Cumulocity supports 3 security modes:

 • NO_SEC - Device connects to the platform without any security.
 It is highly recommended to always protect the LWM2M protocol.
 However, there are scenarios in which the LWM2M protocol is deployed in environments where the lower layer security mechanisms are provided.